A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Late fee disclosure

-In Minnesota, the late fee disclosure is required in any lease agreement prepared for rental units that charge late fees when tenants delay paying rent.
-The details to include when writing this disclosure is the amount of fee, the rent due date, and the grace period allowed.
+In Minnesota, late fee disclosure is required in any lease agreement prepared for rental units that charge late fees when tenants delay paying rent.
+The details to include when writing this disclosure are the amount of the fee, the rent due date, and the grace period allowed.
 In Minnesota, the late fee is usually 8% of the rent, and if the rent is paid within the mentioned grace period, then the late fee is not owed.

 Inspection and condemnation